aarora80/task-manager/README.md

-Certainly!
-Here’s a sample `README.md` file for your task manager application that uses TypeScript, React, Electron, Node.js, AWS, and PostgreSQL.
-Feel free to adjust any sections according to your specific implementation and details.

----

 # Task Manager App

 A modern task management application built using TypeScript, React, Electron, Node.js, AWS, and PostgreSQL.
 This application provides a desktop client with powerful task management features and a backend API for seamless data storage and retrieval.